Log1cChan/Teetet/README.md

 # Teetet
 Some code
-Which is useless and unexpected to be SEEN
+Which are useless and unexpected to be SEEN